 What is a Medical Equipment Cart

-- are fabricated in stainless, aluminum, or MRI compatible material,
+- shapes, sizes, and configurations,- are fabricated in stainless, aluminum, or MRI compatible material,

 - and can be mobile or stationary.